Browse all OIT tools and services or search for a specific tool or service using the search box or filters.

 Complete the following steps to start the process for access to the new HPC system:

-CU Anschutz offers an Alpine HPC Active Users Microsoft Teams site to share HPC resources, successes, and provide peer-to-peer help.
-Request to join the Teams site.
-You can also visit the Rocky Mountain Advanced Computing Consortium (RMACC) community portal to learn about frequently asked research computing questions and shared best practices with other HPC Users.
+Additional resources also are available at the Rocky Mountain Advanced Computing Consortium (RMACC) community portal to learn about frequently asked research computing questions and shared best practices with other HPC Users.

-If you have questions about the upcoming availability of the HPC Alpine system or need additional information, contact the CU Anschutz High Performance Computing (HPC) team at firstname.lastname@example.org.
+For general questions about the availability of the HPC Alpine system or additional information about high performance computing, contact the CU Anschutz High Performance Computing (HPC) team at email@example.com.